 Once you start interviewing, you may run into some tricky questions about why you’re looking to leave your new job so soon.
 A simple, concise response like this should do the trick: “Unfortunately, I didn’t take as much time as I should have to learn everything I could about the company and culture before accepting my current position.
 I’ve since realized that this role isn’t a good fit for me, and am now seeking opportunities with organizations that value employee engagement and collaboration.
 That’s why I’m so excited to be interviewing with [insert company name].”

-IS YOUR NEW JOB DIFFERENT THAN YOU THOUGHT IT WOULD BE?
+NEW JOB DIFFERENT THAN YOU THOUGHT IT WOULD BE?

 5. Jump Ship